feathersui/lime-openfl-maven-plugin/README.md

 ## Build the plugin from source

-Run the following command to build and install the plugin.
+Run the following command in this directory to build and install the lime-openfl-maven-plugin in your local repository.

 ```sh
 mvn clean install